bsi-software/demo-jhipster-democamp-2017/jhipster-ide-presentation/README.md

 	microservice * with mymicroservice
 ---

-4. Start a terminal shell in the top folder of your Eclipse project and execute the following line:
+4. Start a terminal shell in the top folder of your Eclipse project and execute the following lines:

+   `$ yo jhipster # setup a JHipster project`
-   `$ yo & ./mvnw clean install`
+   `$ ./mvnw clean install`

-5. Import jdl with:
+5. Import JDL model with and generate artifacts:

    `$ yo jhipster:import-jdl src/model/Model.jdl`